 - Properly address the context of the project site as a basic and crucial start to the building design by understanding the surrounding building design, scale, and material. - Regarding programmatic delineation, ground level commercial functions will visually separate the base in conjunction with appropriate material and other anchoring elements.
 Residential programming lends to a different and unique architectural expression of elements that can generate shade and shadowing patterns on the facade of the building. - Building massing on the site will be utilized to balance maximizing scenic view corridors while also mitigating heat gain and western solar exposure.
-If western exposure is necessary, proper mitigation through horizontal or louvered architectural elements may be necessary. - Massing strategies will be used to design architecture that properly serve as iconic and visually engaging buildings while also improving the urban fabric of Scottsdale Towne Square. - Massing strategies for portions of buildings directly adjacent to single family zoned property will minimize visual impact by breaking up and stepping down facade massing.
+If western exposure is necessary, proper mitigation through horizontal or louvered architectural elements may be necessary. - Massing strategies will be used to design architecture that properly serve as iconic and visually engaging buildings while also improving the urban fabric of Scottsdale Towne Square. - Massing strategies for portions of buildings directly adjacent to single family zoned property shall minimize visual impact by breaking up and stepping down facade massing. - Upper-level balconies facing west into adjacent single-family yards shall be restricted where there is no visual buffer blocking a line of sight into the yards.
+Balconies of all types (recessed, protruding and Juliette) may be allowed where there is no line of sight into the single-family yards.
+Protruding balconies may also be allowed where there is a visual buffer blocking the line of sight into the single-family yards.